DanThrane/fie.dog/jpm/presentation.md

 ???

 Microservices are a paradigm where every component is a service.
-These individual services are entirely autonomous and reuseable.
+These individual services are entirely autonomous and reusable.
 Microservices applications are then composed of these (black-box) services.
 Collaboration of these services then happen through message passing.

-For example, we can have two services, A and B. These services can collaborate by sending messages to eachother.
+For example, we can have two services, A and B. These services can collaborate by sending messages to each other.
 The message passing can be done through any medium or using any protocol, that is somewhat irrelevant for microservices.

 Service A could, for example, depend on service B and send a single request to service B.

-TODO We should also focus a bit more on what we mean by autonomous and reuseable.

-TODO Do we, perhaps, focus on some key differences with monoliths?

 ---
 count: false

 .left-column[